StoneStepsInc/zlib-nuget/README.md

   * The zLib source archive is downloaded from zLib's website and its SHA-256 signature is verified.

-  * zLib's `Makefile.msc` is patched up to build debug libraries using the debug CRT.
-See the _What's Debug CRT_ section for more details.
+  * zLib's `CMakeLists.txt` is patched up to build with the `ZLIB_WINAPI` calling convention, which translates into `__stdcall` after the macro expansion.

   * VS2022 Community Edition is used to build zLib libraries locally and Enterprise Edition is used to build libraries on GitHub.

   * Build artifacts for all platforms and configurations are collected in staging directories under `nuget/build/native/lib`.